-The Constitution of the Republic of Albania provides that expropriation of private property or restrictions on exercising the ownership right are permitted only when considered as necessary or appropriate to the public interest, and are subject to adequate and fair compensation of the expropriated owner.
+The Constitution of the Republic of Albania provides that the expropriation of private property or restrictions on exercising the ownership right, are permitted only when considered necessary or appropriate to the public interest, and are subject to adequate and fair compensation of the expropriated owner.

-The Law on Foreign Investments governs inter alia the nationalisation and expropriation of companies owned by foreign investors.
+The Law on Foreign Investments governs, inter alia, the nationalisation and expropriation of companies owned by foreign investors.
 The law determines that foreign investments will not be subject to expropriation or nationalisation either directly or indirectly and will not be subject to any similar measure, except for legitimate public interest purposes when required by law.
 Expropriation or nationalisation will not be discriminatory and will be compensated immediately, in an appropriate and effective manner, and in compliance with the procedures indicated by the law.

-The existing Law on Foreign Investments was amended by law no. 10316, dated 16.09.2010, which introduces the concept of 'special State protection'.
-Such protection is granted to foreign investors on a case-by-case basis, upon the arising of a dispute between the foreign investor and the private party claiming title over the immovable property where the project is or will be constructed/developed.
-Such instrument is available until the end of 2014.
+The existing Law on Foreign Investments was amended by Law no. 10316, dated 16.09.2010, which introduces the concept of 'special State protection'.
+Such protection is granted to foreign investors on a case-by-case basis, upon the arising of a dispute between the foreign investor and private party claiming title over the immovable property where the project is or will be constructed/developed.
+Such instrument is available until the end of 2014 and to our knowledge there are no initiatives being undertaken by the legislative body to extend such term.